OpenOCL/openocl.github.io/get-started-42.md

 ### Matlab code + binaries

-If you downloaded the Matlab code + binaries, you need to unzip the downloaded folder, and navigate to it.
+If you have downloaded the **Matlab code + binaries**, you need to unzip the downloaded folder, and navigate to it.
 Then do

 ```m
 StartupOCL